AI that works. Coming June 5, Asana redefines work management—again.Get early access

 When not to use project timelines or Gantt charts

 Timeline management is most useful when every task has a start and end date.
 Think of your timeline like a visual bar chart—if your tasks don’t have start and end dates, there isn’t much to visualize.
-If you’re planning a project with a lot of daily tasks or one where the due dates are flexible, such as with Agile project management, it might be more helpful to visualize your work in a project calendar or Kanban board.
+If you’re planning a project with a lot of daily tasks or one where the due dates are flexible, such as with Agile project management, it might be more helpful to visualize your work on a project calendar or Kanban board.

 Example of a project timeline